statamic/v2-docs/content/collections/docs/localization.md

 Following from our subfolder example, we'll need to create those folders.

-For each locale, you should copy the `index.php` and `.htaccess` into their respective folders.
+For each locale, you should copy the `index.php` (and `.htaccess` if using Apache) into their respective folders.

 ``` .language-files
 / /